Consensys/tessera/README.md

     5. Quorum then propogates the transaction hash to rest of the network

-    6. The leader Quorum node then creates the block with this transaction which is distributed across the network as well and they all attempt to process it using '/receiveraw' API.
+    6. The leader Quorum node then creates the block with this transaction which is distributed across the network through 'Raft transport layer.
+All
+       nodes will attempt to process it using '/receiveraw' API.

     7. Each local node will look for the hash and abort if not found.
 When found, the node will use information about sender and its private key